 The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is an intraprofessional fellowship that trains three physicians and two advanced practice clinicians as a single fellowship class.
 This fellowship offers all the essential clinical, didactic, and research components of subspecialty-level hospice and palliative medicine.
 Additionally, the intraprofessional nature of the training provides advanced insight and expertise in team-based care and the various team member roles intrinsic to quality palliative care.

 The goal of the fellowship is to develop academic leaders in hospice and palliative medicine who have outstanding skills in clinical palliative medicine, research, medical education, and administration.

-Fellows who complete the clinical year are able to evaluate and manage patients across the continuum of palliative medicine.
-This includes inpatient, outpatient, and consultative palliative medicine; inpatient and home-based hospice; and long-term care.
+Fellows who complete the clinical year are able to evaluate and manage patients across the continuum of palliative medicine from diagnosis through end-of-life.
+This includes inpatient, outpatient, and consultative palliative medicine; inpatient and home-based hospice.

 Unique opportunities you have at Mayo Clinic include: